iamdtang/backbone-data/apidocs.md

 });
 ```

+Alternatively, you could just find the model using _DS.get()_ and update and save it as you would normally when working with Backbone models.
+This method merely calls model.set() and model.save() behind the scenes.

 ### DS.filter(resourceName, predicate)

 Proxies to Backbone's collection.filter() but returns a new collection instance of the collection type specified in the resource definition.